2026–27 UEFA Nations League: Format

-The UEFA national teams will be divided into four leagues, with Leagues A, B, and C featuring sixteen teams each, divided into four groups of four teams, while League D features six teams divided into two groups of three.
-The teams will be allocated to leagues based on the 2024–25 UEFA Nations League final overall ranking.
+The UEFA national teams were divided into four leagues, with Leagues A, B, and C featuring sixteen teams each, divided into four groups of four teams, while League D features six teams divided into two groups of three.
+The teams were allocated to leagues based on the 2024–25 UEFA Nations League final overall ranking.
 Each team will play six matches within their group, except for teams in League D which will play four, using the home-and-away round-robin format on matchdays from September to November 2026.

 In the top division, League A, the group winners and runners-up will advance to the quarter-finals, played home-and-away over two legs in March 2027.
 In each tie, group winners will face a runner-up from a different group, with the group winner hosting the second leg.
 The four quarter-final winners will qualify for the Nations League Finals, which is played in a knockout format, consisting of the semi-finals, third place play-off and final.
 The semi-final pairings are determined by means of a draw.
 The host country will be selected, preferably from among the four qualified teams, by the UEFA Executive Committee, with the winners of the final crowned as the Nations League champions.

 Teams also compete for promotion and relegation to a higher or lower league.
-The group winners in Leagues B, C, and D are directly promoted, while the last-placed teams of each group in Leagues A and B are directly relegated.
-As League C has four groups while League D has only two, the two worst-ranked League C teams will automatically be relegated.
-The competition will also feature promotion/relegation play-offs following the league phase, with the third-placed teams of League A facing the runners-up of League B, the third-placed teams of League B facing the runners-up of League C, and the two best-ranked fourth-placed teams of League C facing the runners-up of League D. The matches will be played home-and-away over two legs in March 2027 (League A/B and B/C) and another window if necessary (League C/D), with the winners going to the higher league and the losers entering the lower league.
+The group winners in Leagues B and C, as well as all teams in League D, are directly promoted, while the two worst last-placed teams in League A are directly relegated.
+The competition will also feature promotion/relegation play-offs following the league phase, with the two worst third-placed teams and two best last-placed teams of League A facing the runners-up of League B and the last-placed teams of League B facing the runners-up of League C. The matches will be played home-and-away over two legs in March 2027, with the winners going to the higher league and the losers entering the lower league.

+Originally, the format for promotion and relegation would have involved only the group winners of League D being promoted, as well as all last-placed teams in Leagues A and B being relegated alongside the two worst last-placed teams in League C. The promotion/relegation play-offs would have concerned all third-place teams in Leagues A and B and all runners-up in Leagues B and C, with extra play-offs concerning the two best last-places in League C and both runners-up in League D to be held in March 2028.
+However, due to the changes scheduled for the 2028–29 UEFA Nations League, in which the competition will be reduced from four leagues to three leagues of 18 teams, promotion/relegation was rebalanced to make all three upcoming leagues be at 18 teams.
+This makes the 2026–27 UEFA Nations League the final edition to include League D.